riconaranjo/COMP-3004-Notes/Sections/Section 3.md

 ## Adapter

-An **Adapter** design pattern exists as a wrapper around existing / legacy code to provide a new interface to the client.
+An **adapter** design pattern exists as a wrapper around existing / legacy code to provide a new interface to the client.
 - _e.g. new user interface for an old command line application_

 `// only works if it's a wrapper for existing code`